meshtag/Image-processing_practice/README.md

 # SRA_Image-processing_practice

-The following operations have been performed mainly using only Numpy Library.Images were saved using matplotlib.
+The following operations have been performed mainly using only Numpy Library.Images were saved using matplotlib and pillow.

 ### 1. Image Rotation